-Penny Lipitch, 40 from London
+Penny Lipitch, London

 I was diagnosed with stage 1 bowel cancer in September 2017, aged 39.